-For the year ended 30 June 2012, the company set Key Performance Measures in place for the following areas:
+For the year ended 30 June 2015, the company set Key Performance Measures in place for the following areas:

-- To measure the Cost to Income Ratio, and to achieve an improvement over the prior year; - To measure the Staff Cost to Income Ratio, and to ensure no increase over the prior year; - To manage the finance function of the company, to achieve an improvement in the number of end-of-year adjustments required in the books of the company; - To manage the average level of Inventory held during the year, to be equal or less than the average stock required to fill Member orders per month; - To achieve a 'zero' level of fines from regulatory bodies through the year; - To manage the warehouse and distribution function, to achieve an improvement in the order turnaround time.
+- To measure the Cost to Income Ratio, and to achieve an improvement over the prior year. - To measure the Staff Cost to Income Ratio, and to ensure no increase over the prior year. - To manage the finance function of the company, to achieve an improvement in the number of end-of-year adjustments required in the books of the company. - To manage the average level of Inventory held during the year, to be equal or less than the average stock required to fill Member orders per month. - To manage the warehouse and distribution function, to achieve an improvement in order turnaround time.